mtorre4580/soa-jax-ws-spring-java/README.md

 -------------------

-Example of creating a client to consume a service for soap.
+Example of creating a client to consume a service for soa.

 It is used to map the Java API classes JAX-WS (https://jax-ws.java.net/)